leejheth/CardioMEA/README.md

 ## How to install additional packages in the environment

-Add names (and versions) of packages you need to install in `src/requirements.in`.
+Add packages, which you need to install, in `src/requirements.in`.

-Compile dependencies.
+Compile dependencies file.
 ```
 pip-compile src/requirements.in -o src/requirements.txt
 ```